evolution/wordpress/docs/TUTORIAL-NEW.md

 	bundle exec cap staging evolve:provision

-Against a never before provisioned server, you should be prompted for a username, password, and sudo password (typically the exact same password):
+When running this against a never before provisioned server, you should be prompted for a username, password, and sudo password (typically the exact same password):

 	Unable to provision with SSH publickey for "deploy" user Please enter user to provision as (root):
 	SSH password:
 	sudo password [defaults to SSH password]:

-What follows is [ansible]() provisioning, which (among other things) sets up private key access for the **deploy** user.
+What follows is Ansible provisioning, which (among other things) sets up private key access for the newly created **deploy** user.

 ### Plugging the provision hole

-Any subsequent reprovisioning will use the **deploy** user, so it's a good idea at this point to remove or disable the user we added a couple steps back.
+Any subsequent reprovisioning will use the **deploy** user, so it's a good idea at this point to remove or disable that `jdoe` user we added a couple steps back.

 	# lock user account
 	passwd -l jdoe